hpcleuven/VscDocumentation/source/compute/portal/ondemand/interactive-apps.rst

        unless you are sure the app *can and will* use more than 1 node effectively.
    * - Number of cores
      - Select the number of cores per node.
+In many cases a single core will be sufficient.
+For computationally intensive work you can request additional cores here.
    * - Number of GPUs
      - Select the number of GPUs per node.
 Check the :ref:`tier2 hardware` section for the device type that corresponds to the selected cluster/partition.
 Only